-3.6 The Compensation and Remuneration Committee
+3.7 The Compensation and Remuneration Committee

 The Compensation and Remuneration (CompRem) Committee shall be composed of at least three (3) members, one of whom shall be an independent director.
-Its role is to decide, determine and approve by a majority vote matters relating to compensation, remuneration and benefits of the Company's officers and directors and to provide communications with the Board of Directors and, as appropriate, communications with shareholders and regulators.
+Its role is to decide, determine and approve by a majority vote matters relating to compensation, remuneration and benefits of the Corporation's officers and directors and to provide communications with the Board of Directors and, as appropriate, communications with shareholders and regulators.

-3.6.1 The CompRem Committee shall have the following duties and responsibilities:

-- (a) Establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of corporate officers and directors, and provide oversight over remuneration of senior management and other key personnel, ensuring that compensation is consistent with the Corporation's culture, strategy, and control environment. - (b) Designate the amount of remuneration, which shall be in sufficient level to attract and retain directors and officers who are needed to run the company successfully. - (c) Develop a form on Full Business Interest Disclosure as part of the preemployment requirements for all incoming officers, which among other, compel all officers to declare under the penalty of perjury all their existing business interests or shareholdings that may directly or indirectly conflict in their performance of duties once hired. - (d) Disallow any director to decide his own remuneration. - (e) Directors, as such, shall not receive any compensation unless approved by the stockholders or provided in the Corporation's By-Laws.
+- 3.7.1 The CompRem Committee shall have the following duties and responsibilities: - 3.7.1.1 Establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of corporate officers and directors, and provide oversight over remuneration of senior management and other key personnel, ensuring that compensation is consistent with the Corporation's culture, strategy, and control environment. - 3.7.1.2 Designate the amount of remuneration, which shall be in sufficient level to attract and retain directors and officers who are needed to run the Corporation successfully. - 3.7.1.3 Develop a form on Full Business Interest Disclosure as part of the preemployment requirements for all incoming officers, which among other, compel all officers to declare under the penalty of perjury all their existing business interests or shareholdings that may directly or indirectly conflict in their performance of duties once hired. - 3.7.1.4 Disallow any director to decide his own remuneration. - 3.7.1.5 Directors, as such, shall not receive any compensation unless approved by the stockholders or provided in the Corporation's By-Laws.
 No director should participate in the approval of his compensation.
-However, the Board may, from time to time, approve a reasonable per diem that a director may receive for attendance in Board and Board Committee meetings. - (f) Provide in the Corporation's annual reports, information and proxy statements a clear, concise and understandable disclose of compensation of its executive officers for the previous fiscal year and the ensuing year. - (g) Review of the existing Human Resources Development or Personnel Handbook, to strengthen provisions on conflict of interest, salaries and benefits policies, promotion and career advancement directives, and compliance of personnel with all statutory requirements that must be periodically met in their respective posts.
+However, the Board may, from time to time, approve a reasonable per diem that a director may receive for attendance in Board and Board Committee meetings. - 3.7.1.6 Provide in the Corporation's annual reports, information and proxy statements a clear, concise and understandable disclose of compensation of its executive officers for the previous fiscal year and the ensuing year. - 3.7.1.7 Review of the existing Human Resources Development or Personnel Handbook, to strengthen provisions on conflict of interest, salaries and benefits policies, promotion and career advancement directives, and compliance of personnel with all statutory requirements that must be periodically met in their respective posts.
 Or in the absence of such Personnel Handbook, cause the development of such, covering the same parameters of governance stated above.

-- (h) All other duties and responsibilities are provided in the Compensation and Remuneration Committee Charter. - 3.6.2 The Committee may meet at least two (2) times a year.
+- 3.7.1.8 All other duties and responsibilities are provided in the Compensation and Remuneration Committee Charter. - 3.7.2 The Committee may meet at least two (2) times a year.

-3.7 The Corporate Social Responsibility Committee
+3.8 The Corporate Social Responsibility Committee

 The Corporate Social Responsibility (CSR) Committee shall consist of at least three (3) members of the Board of Directors.
-Its members shall have adequate and competent understanding of the Company's CSR processes.
+Its members shall have adequate and competent understanding of the Corporation's CSR processes.

-The CSR Committee shall assist and advise the Board of Directors (the "Board") on activities relating to corporate social responsibility, further strengthening the Company commitment to its mission on promoting a mutually beneficial relationship with all stakeholders grounded on integrity and respect, and on enhancing the quality of life of the communities it serves.
+The CSR Committee shall assist and advise the Board of Directors (the "Board") on activities relating to corporate social responsibility, further strengthening the Corporation commitment to its mission on promoting a mutually beneficial relationship with all stakeholders grounded on integrity and respect, and on enhancing the quality of life of the communities it serves.